LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Secrets.md

 ---
 # Secrets

-The `Secrets` section, in the [λ# Module](Index.md), lists which KMS keys can be used to decrypt parameter values.
+The `Secrets` section, in the [LambdaSharp Module](Index.md), lists which KMS keys can be used to decrypt parameter values.
 The module IAM role will get the `mks:Decrypt` permission to use these keys.

 **NOTE:** it is strongly recommended to use the `Secrets` module parameter instead of the `Secrets` module section.
 The latter hard-codes the KMS keys that can be used by the module, which may be convenient for prototyping, but reduces the flexibility for deploying the module in different environments.